The following section is based on the guidelines of the International Committee on Publication Ethics (COPE).

-Unpublished data from the manuscripts submitted for consideration cannot be used for personal advantage or passed on to third parties without written consent of the author.
+Unpublished data from the materials submitted for consideration cannot be used for personal advantage or passed on to third parties without written consent of the author.

 The editorial board has the right not to allow the information to be published if there are sufficient grounds to believe that it has been plagiarized.

-Reviewers may agree for peer-review only of those manuscripts which are within their area of expertise and competence and evaluation of which they can accomplish in due time.
+Reviewers can agree for peer-review only of those manuscripts which are within their area of expertise and competence and evaluation of which they are able to accomplish in due time.

-A manuscript received for peer-review must be considered as a confidential document which cannot be passed on for reference or discussion to third parties who are not entitled to do that by the editorial board.
+A manuscript received for peer-review must be treated as a confidential document which cannot be passed on for reference or discussion to third parties who are not authorised to do that by the editorial board.

 Privileged information or ideas obtained through peer-review must be kept confidential.
-Unpublished materials from the manuscripts submitted for consideration shall not be used by the reviewer for personal advantage.
+Unpublished materials from the manuscripts submitted for consideration must not be used by the reviewer for personal advantage.

-The reviewer must disclose any information regarding any possible conflict of interests before agreeing to conduct peer-review.
+The reviewer must disclose any information regarding any possible competing interest before agreeing to conduct peer-review.

 The reviewer assures he will write a review in an unbiased and constructive manner, refraining from hostile and personal remarks.

-The reviewer shall comment the degree of authenticity of the evaluated paper and pay attention to the possibility of duplicate content and plagiarism.
+The reviewer shall comment on the degree of authenticity of the evaluated manuscript and take notice of the possibility of duplicate content and plagiarism.

-Authors take shared responsibility for their work and the content of the publication.
+Authors take responsibility for their work and the content of the publication.
 Researchers shall check their publication with diligence at all stages to guarantee that all of their methods and results have been presented accurately.
 Authors shall carefully check all their calculations, presented data, documentation, and evidence.
 Authors shall present the results fairly without fabrication, falsification or unscrupulous manipulation of data.
 Fraudulent or knowingly false statements constitute unethical behavior and are unacceptable.

 Reports on the studies shall be presented fully.
 They shall not omit information regarding inexplicable facts, controversial data, and data that contradict the theories and hypotheses of the study authors or outsourcers.

-All the persons who made considerable contribution to pursuing the study shall be listed as co-authors of the article.
-The persons who did not take part in the research and/or writing the manuscript must not be listed as co-authors.
+Only the persons who made considerable contribution to pursuing the study can be listed as co-authors of the article.
+The persons who did not participate in the research and/or writing the manuscript must not be listed as co-authors.
 In other cases the research participants who significantly influenced a particular substantive aspect of the research project should be acknowledged or listed as contributors.

-All sources of funding the research, including direct and indirect financial assistance, should be cited.
+All sources of research funding, including direct and indirect financial assistance, shall be specified in a special footnote.

 The journal reserves the right to reject a manuscript submitted for publication if it is not in compliance with the principles listed above.